CiscoISE/terraform-provider-ciscoise/docs/resources/repository.md

 Optional:

 - **enable_pki** (String)
-- **name** (String) Repository name should be less than 80 characters and can contain alphanumeric, underscore, hyphen and dot characters.
+- **name** (String) repositoryName path parameter.
+Unique name for a repository.
+Repository name should be less than 80 characters and can contain alphanumeric, underscore, hyphen and dot characters.
 - **password** (String, Sensitive) Password can contain alphanumeric and/or special characters.
 - **path** (String) Path should always start with "/" and can contain alphanumeric, underscore, hyphen and dot characters.
 - **protocol** (String)